bradbase/flyingkoala/README.md

 # The problem space

 * Auditing is difficult when everything is coded in code.
+* Unit testing of formulas is not possible
 * Existing models are astoundingly complex and extensively use Excel formulas - traditionally all of which would need to be re-written before the model could be useful in any other computer language (plus key-person risk).
 * Companies can't easily communicate the nuances of models (eg; mathematical, technical and financial) when they are expressed in code.
 * Managers and domain experts can’t necessarily be expected to code well enough to determine if a model (eg; mathematical, technical and financial) has been translated correctly.